aaronestre/tagalong/README.md

 ### Introduction
 **Tagalong** is a web application that helps users learn Tagalog through AI-powered tutoring and vocabulary flashcards.
 It features an interactive chat system backed by Groq API and a vocabulary module with text-to-speech functionality using ElevenLabs API.

-I wanted to create my own dicitionary of Tagalog vocabulary words in order to use for my other project, **Tagalong**.
-With this data, I can update a database with the words so that I can then make flashcards to learn from.

 ---

 # Features